Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

-To accentuate the variation in ${{\rho}_{{p_{w}}{u}}}$ across the Reynolds number range of 1400 $\lesssim$ $Re_{\tau}$ $\lesssim$ 5200, Figs.~\ref{fig7}(c-e) compare the spatial ($L_x$) and temporal ($L_t$) extents of the ${{\rho}_{{p_{w}}{u}}}$ = 0.04 isocontours at each $y$-location [see Fig.~\ref{fig7}(b) for definitions].
+To accentuate the variation in ${{\rho}_{{p_{w}}{u}}}$ across the Reynolds number range of 1400 $\lesssim$ $Re_{\tau}$ $\lesssim$ 5200, Figs.~\ref{fig9}(c-e) compare the spatial ($L_x$) and temporal ($L_t$) extents of the ${{\rho}_{{p_{w}}{u}}}$ = 0.04 2D contours at each $y$-location [see Fig.~\ref{fig9}(g) for definitions].
 The choice of this low isocontour value was driven by our interest in analyzing $L_x$ and $L_t$ across the TBL thickness, where the correlation levels are weak very near the wall and towards the boundary layer edge.
 While the specific level influences the absolute values of $L_x$ and $L_t$, it does not affect their qualitative trends, ensuring the generality of the conclusions.
-Figures~\ref{fig7}(c-e) show that $L_x$ and $L_t$ exhibit a plateau-type behavior in the near-wall region ($y$ $\lesssim$ 0.01$\delta$), followed by an increase with wall-normal distance throughout the logarithmic region, peaking near its upper bound ($y$ $\sim$ 0.15$\delta$), and then declining sharply as $y$ $\rightarrow$ $\delta$.
+Both $L_x$ and $L_t$ are solely based on the ridge of the main continuous isocontour that extends from ${\Delta}x$ = 0 and ${\Delta}t$ = 0, with the ridge itself estimated through on a least squares fit.
+Figures~\ref{fig9}(c-e) show that $L_x$ and $L_t$ exhibit a plateau-type behavior in the near-wall region ($y$ $\lesssim$ 0.01$\delta$), followed by an increase with wall-normal distance throughout the logarithmic region, peaking near its upper bound ($y$ $\sim$ 0.15$\delta$), and then declining sharply as $y$ $\rightarrow$ $\delta$.
 Importantly, the magnitudes of both $L_x$ and $L_t$ increase with $Re_{\tau}$, both near the wall and within the logarithmic region.
-These trends are presumably related to the $Re_{\tau}$-increase in the hierarchy as well as energy of the large $\delta$-scaled eddying motions, which while being centered near the logarithmic region upper bound, also remain coherent down to the wall \citep{marusic2010,deshpande2021,baars2024,deshpande2025}.
-Overall, the results in Fig.~\ref{fig7} indicate the dominance of large ($\delta$)-scaled $p_w$ sources throughout the inner region ($y$ $\lesssim$ 0.15$\delta$), with their influence strengthening as $Re_{\tau}$ increases.
-Their influence beyond the inner region is however dampened by the presence of a turbulent/non-turbulent interface (TNTI) \citep{lee2013,borrell2016}.
+On the other hand, the correlation rapidly decays in the wake region ($y > 0.15\delta$), thereby suggesting that the logarithmic region exhibits the strongest and most spatially-extended correlation.
+The trends associated with the logarithmic region are presumably related to the $Re_{\tau}$-increase in the hierarchy as well as energy of the large $\delta$-scaled eddying motions, which while being centered near the logarithmic region upper bound, also remain coherent down to the wall \citep{marusic2010,deshpande2021,baars2024,deshpande2025}.
+Overall, the results in Fig.~\ref{fig9} indicate the dominance of large-scale $u$-$p_w$ correlations throughout the logarithmic region (100 $\lesssim$ $y^+$ $\lesssim$ 0.15$\delta^+$), with their influence strengthening as $Re_{\tau}$ increases.
+Their influence beyond the inner region is however dampened, consistent with the presence of a turbulent/non-turbulent interface (TNTI) near the boundary-layer edge \citep{lee2013,borrell2016}.